 Course Information Packet

 When you sign up for a field course, you will receive a course itinerary, area maps, and a list of local accommodations provided by the area Chamber of Commerce.
-Information can be downloaded from the website or mailed by request.
+Class forms can be downloaded below or mailed by request.

 Class registration fees do not include Petrified Forest National Park entrance fees.
 The cost for one private vehicle and the people within is $20 and is good for 7 days.
 If you already have or purchase an annual America the Beautiful pass, you’ll have free entrance into more than 2,000 federal recreation sites for an entire year.
 There are other passes available, such as: